liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/12-multipart.markdown

                 description: ""
         tags: ["Document"]

-This operation returns a `Document` (in JSON or XML) and, to create it, receives a multipart request with 2 components, a binary file (bytes) in a property called file and a JSON string with the metadata of the binary file in a property called document.
+This operation returns a `Document` (in JSON or XML).
+To create this `Document`, you must supply the operation's multipart request with 2 components:

+-   A binary file (bytes) via the `file` property
+-   A JSON string with the binary file's metadata, via the `document` property

-To send this request, the `Content-Type` should be `multipart/form-data` and you'll have to specify a boundary name (it doesn't matter which).
+To send this request, the `Content-Type` must be `multipart/form-data`, and you must also specify a boundary name (the boundary name can be arbitrary).

-A sample request (without the bytes of the file) of that API would be:
+Here's an example request (without the file's bytes) that creates a document in the folder with the ID `38549`:

     curl -X "POST" "http://localhost:8080/o/headless-delivery/v1.0/document-folders/38549/documents" \
          -H 'Accept: application/json' \
          -H 'Content-Type: multipart/form-data; boundary=PART' \